samszo/Omeka-S-module-CmapImport/README.md

-# DiigoImport
+# CmapImport

-Import items from Diigo to Omeka S
+Import items from Cmap to Omeka S

 ## Installation